leo-lacerda/courses/README.md

 # courses
-Courses (that I took) assignments.
+Courses and tutorials (that I took) assignments.